 Morocco earthquake: The scars, the rubble and the spirit to rebuild

-The earthquake just over a week ago maimed a six-century-old mosque in one Amizmiz's oldest neighbourhoods, taking a bite out of the pinky brown minaret.
+The earthquake just over a week ago maimed a six-century-old mosque in one of Amizmiz's oldest neighbourhoods, taking a bite out of the pinky-brown minaret.

 A nearby row of shops appeared untouched - until I saw the vertical scar, as if a giant axeman had tried to cut two shops apart, nearly succeeding.
 The entrails of a nearby building were on show.